jchavez443/edc-ws/README.md

 ```

 #### Error Event Details

 The `"details"` of the error event MUST include
 * `"cn"` the common name of the error
 * `"code"` the number for the error
 * `"message"` the message to help understand the error

-A `"data"` field is allowed for any additional information about the error.
+* `"data"` this field is allowed for any additional information about the error.

 ```ts
 details: {